dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 The Blazor WebAssembly hosting model offers several benefits:

 * There's no .NET server-side dependency.
-The app is fully functioning after it is downloaded to the client.
+The app is fully functioning after it's downloaded to the client.
 * Client resources and capabilities are fully leveraged.
 * Work is offloaded from the server to the client.
 * An ASP.NET Core web server isn't required to host the app.
 Serverless deployment scenarios are possible (for example, serving the app from a CDN).